Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 What SCADA does

 SCADA is a control and monitoring system.
-It runs in real time, communicating with PLCs to read process values, display plant state on operator interfaces, manage alarms, and in many cases execute control actions directly.
-SCADA is the system the control room operator uses to see what the plant is doing and to intervene when something needs attention.
-This is the layer covered by our PLC, SCADA and HMI work.
+It runs in real time, communicating with PLCs to read process values, display plant state, manage alarms, and in many cases execute control actions directly.
+It is the system the control room operator uses to see what the plant is doing and to intervene, the layer covered by our PLC, SCADA and HMI work.

 What MES does

-MES sits above the control system.
-It manages the relationship between production orders, from ERP or planning, and what the plant floor actually does.
-The Manufacturing Enterprise Solutions Association (MESA) describes the function set an MES typically covers, and the core functions in a food plant are these.
+MES sits above the control system and manages the relationship between production orders, from ERP or planning, and what the plant floor actually does.
+The Manufacturing Enterprise Solutions Association (MESA) describes the function set an MES typically covers; the core functions in a food plant are these.

 Production tracking and dispatch.
-Releases work orders to lines, records start and end, tracks work-in-progress against the plan, and reconciles produced quantities back to the order.
+Releases work orders to lines, records start and end, tracks work-in-progress, and reconciles produced quantities back to the order.

 Genealogy and traceability.
-Links raw material lots to the production batch and finished-goods lot, recording which materials went into which product.
+Links raw material lots to the production batch and finished-goods lot.
 This is the backbone of recall readiness.

 Recipe and specification management.
-Stores the master recipe, manages version control, and provides the correct parameters to the control system when production starts.
+Stores the master recipe, manages versions, and provides the correct parameters to the control system when production starts.

 Performance and OEE.
-Consolidates downtime events, production counts and quality rejects into Overall Equipment Effectiveness (OEE) calculated at the production order level, not just the time period.
+Consolidates downtime, production counts and quality rejects into OEE calculated at the production order level, not just the time period.

-These functions are what turn raw process data into a production record that operations, quality and the business can act on.
+These functions turn raw process data into a production record that operations, quality and the business can act on.

 The ISA-95 functional levels

-ISA-95, published jointly as ANSI/ISA-95 and as IEC 62264, is the international standard for integrating enterprise and control systems.
-It provides the framework for understanding where SCADA and MES sit relative to each other and to the broader enterprise.
-The standard, maintained through the ISA's ISA95 committee, defines a functional hierarchy.
+ISA-95, published jointly as ANSI/ISA-95 and IEC 62264 and maintained through the ISA95 committee, is the international standard for integrating enterprise and control systems.
+It defines a functional hierarchy.

 Level